Things to Do in Lhasa in August

 - + The barley harvest is in full swing in nearby valleys: golden terraces flare against snow peaks, and roadside stalls sell just-roasted tsampa that smacks of smoky popcorn.

-- + Evening temperatures drop to a brisk 51°F (11°C) after rain—good for nursing butter tea on Barkhor rooftop cafés while pilgrims orbit below.
+- + Evening temperatures drop to a brisk 51°F (11°C) after rain, good for nursing butter tea on Barkhor rooftop cafés while pilgrims orbit below.

 - − Afternoon thunderstorms crash in fast around 2-3 PM; if you're trapped at Drepung Monastery (4,000 m / 13,120 ft elevation) the paths glaze to slick clay within minutes.

-- − UV index sticks at 8 even through thin cloud—sunburn lands in 15 minutes flat, on the open roof of the Jokhang where shade is nonexistent.
+- − UV index sticks at 8 even through thin cloud, sunburn lands in 15 minutes flat, on the open roof of the Jokhang where shade is nonexistent.

-- − Some high-altitude passes south toward Gyantse remain shuttered for landslide checks; that day-trip you sketched might flip to a monastery detour at the last minute.
+- − Some high-altitude passes south toward Gyantse remain shuttered for landslide checks.
+That day-trip you sketched might flip to a monastery detour at the last minute.

 Best Activities in August